lauvalentim/dashboard/README.md

 en-us

 Environmental Racism Dashboard

+*Work developed in collaboration: Uandyléia Dias and Laura Valentim*

 This project presents an interactive dashboard developed for analyzing data related to environmental racism.
 The visualization consists of two types of graphs: Chord Diagram and Radial Graph, both designed to highlight the connections between elements and patterns of interaction within the context of inequality and environmental exclusion faced by marginalized communities.